 To add a pattern for the

 OPTIMIZEitems, click the Add icon () in the Patterns section of the TODO dialog, and type the following pattern:

-- Click OK to apply changes in the TODO dialog.
+Click OK to apply the changes in the TODO settings dialog.

 To apply the new filter, in the TODO tool window, click the Filter TODO Items icon () and select the Optimization filter.